5 Speaking Resolutions to

 Resolve to follow these best practices in the New Year, and your audience, undoubtedly, will see a dramatic improvement in your presentations.

-In addition to these five best practices, what will you resolve to improve in 2012?
+In addition to these five best practices, what will you resolve to improve this year?
 Please share your resolutions in the comments.

 This is one of many public speaking articles featured on Six Minutes.